 In honor of “Pride Month,” we will be discussing the word, “Pride” and its meaning.
 We will be exploring pop culture characters’ most satisfying and joyful achievements or skills that they possessed and whether or not these qualities could be seen as a positive or negative aspect in their personal lives and/or society

 This is a story that tackles a lot of powerful themes for the LGBTQ+ community.
-These include family acceptance and estrangement, coming out, attitudes towards the LGBTQ+ community within Japan and self self acceptance.
+These include family acceptance and estrangement, coming out, attitudes towards the LGBTQ+ community within Japan and self-acceptance.
 Yaichi never really accepted his brothers choices and through meeting Mike learns not just about his brother but also about what it means to be gay and that there is more to being gay than having sex with someone of the same gender.
-When Mike first arrives on his door step he does not know how to treat the man and is very stand offish to put it politely.
+When Mike first arrives at his doorstep he does not know how to treat the man and is very standoffish to put it politely.
 Like many he see’s this stranger as a deviant because of his lifestyle.
 Kana on the other hand just see a cool new person to meet and the more she learns about Mike and her uncle she loves him like family.

-It is not until the mother of one of her friends says her friend can not meet her cool Uncle Mike that Kana begins to see the stigma towards people like Mike and her reaction is one of confusion.
+It is not until the mother of one of her friends says her friend cannot meet her cool Uncle Mike that Kana begins to see the stigma towards people like Mike and her reaction is one of confusion.
 Why would someone who has never met Mike hate him?
 They don’t even know him!
-She sees him with such innocence, love and curiosity.
-She does not hate Mike or find him disgusting.
+She sees him with such innocence, love, and curiosity.
+She does not hate Mike or finds him disgusting.
 Her reaction to this is just so pure that it made my heart melt, she simply did not get why someone would hate someone they don’t even know.